 There are many types of infographics, which makes it possible to use them in a wide variety of situations for several reasons.

-They differ in terms of purpose, how the information is presented, and types of objects they use, for example.
+They differ in terms of purpose, how the information is presented, and the types of objects they use, for example.
 However, most of them combine elements of more than one type to achieve a specific goal.

 Besides that, infographics are easy to digest and very shareable.
 So they are helpful to spread information faster and engage the audience.